 But even if you have a well-paying job, there are plenty of risks to your income that you have to account for.
 Even in today’s healthy economy, layoffs, outsourcing, and injuries are all common occurrences.
 If all you’re counting on to make money is having a job come tomorrow, you’re setting yourself up for failure.

 If you haven’t already, you need to take the following four steps to protect your income now.
 Take advantage of the resources and technology available to start managing your money simply and effectively.

 When it comes to dealing with a disaster, an emergency saving’s fund is indispensable.
 This is the security net you’ll need if you suddenly find yourself having to repair or replace your car, cover emergency medical expenses, or recover from a house flood or fire.
 An emergency savings fund will ensure you can pay your regular expenses in addition to any emergency costs.

-How much you want to save depends on what your typical expenses are and how much you can set aside each month.
-I would recommend that you aim for at least a year’s worth of your regular income, however, this may not be enough.
+How much you want to save depends on your typical expenses and how much you can set aside each month.
+I would recommend that you aim for at least a year’s worth of your regular income.
+However, this may not be enough.
 You may need to double that amount if you:

 - Don’t make a lot of money